lowderchris/setup-OS/README.md

     brew install vim

+For system monitoring in the status bar - stats provides a nice open source version.
+It can be configured in a number of ways to display CPU, GPU, RAM, network, etc usage.

+    brew install --cask stats

 One more thing... homebrew packages that have a corresponding macOS application bundle can have this installed to the /Applications/ directory.
 This will allow for macOS to have something to easily point to as a default application for opening particular file types, etc.

     brew linkapps